AustinWayneSanders/FoodOrderingSystem/README.md

 * View list of product offerings

 To-do list:
-* Completing the place order feature
+* Complete the "place order" feature
-* Completeing the add to bag feature
+* Complete the "add to bag" feature
 * Add session management
 * Work on creating a more secure login process, such as hiding url query param